'Cyborg' artist who 'hears' colour turns to time travel

 He has created a device shaped like a chunky metal collar, designed to sense the passing of time, and is kicking off a year-long trial to see how it works.

-"There's a point of heat that takes 24 hours to go around my neck and allows you to feel the rotation of the planet," he told AFP.
+"There's a point of heat that takes 24 hours to go around my neck and allows you to feel the rotation of the planet," he said.

-"Once the brain gets used to it, you can use an app to make subtle changes to the speed of the point of heat which should alter your perception of time," he added.
-"You could potentially stretch time or make it feel like time is going faster."
+"Once the brain gets used to it, you can use an app to make subtle changes to the speed of the point of heat, which should alter your perception of time," he added.

 For now, it is a permanent wearable rather than an implant.
-A previous incarnation had to be scrapped because he was "getting burnt" at 6pm.
+A previous incarnation had to be scrapped because he was "getting burnt" by 6pm.